 - Lazaro Camacho, Florida Atlantic University

-- Enrique Espinoza, University of California at Riverside
+- Enrique Espinoza, University of California, Riverside

-- Roberto Montoya, University of Colorado Denver
+- Roberto Montoya, University of Colorado, Denver

 - Guillermo Ortega, University of Houston